Building Department Permits

 - Fences shall be located entirely on the owner's property unless it is owned in common by adjoining property owners.
 In such case the fence may be located on the property line.
 A dispute regarding the location of placement of a fence is a civil matter and will not be enforced by ordinance compliance staff.

-- Fences shall not exceed eight feet in height, measured from the ground surface to the highest portion of the fence.
+- Fences shall not exceed six feet in height, measured from the ground surface to the highest portion of the fence.

 Fences may be constructed of any natural or synthetic material that is all-weather resistant and is engineered and designed to be used for permanent installation as a fence or screen material.